 NBA-No high-fives with fans, only fist-bumps, players told as virus precaution

-NBA players should fist-bump with fans instead of high-fiving them and avoid taking items to autograph, the league told teams in a memo listing short-term recommendations to limit the spread of the coronavirus, ESPN reported on Monday.
-An escalation of the virus, which has killed more than 3,000 people worldwide since it emerged in China in December, could potentially threaten pre-draft combines, on-site workouts and international scouting events if it worsens, according to ESPN.
+NBA players should fist-bump with fans instead of high-fiving them and avoid taking items to autograph, the league told teams in a memo listing short-term recommendations to limit the spread of the coronavirus.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)